 Upon arrival in Aberdeen, Scotland to begin his PhD, Thomas was appointed as manager of the University of Aberdeen Chamber Choir.
 He held this post for two years, managing tours to the North Wales International Music Festival, New York, London, and a performance for Her Majesty the Queen at Balmoral Castle.
 The choir has premiered several of Thomas' works, including Phaenix alumna mortis and Amid Such Snows.
 His newest work for the choir is The Immortal Memory, the title track of the choir’s new CD; Immortal Memory: A Burns Night Celebration.
 Upon its release in January 2017, the CD shot to third place on the official UK classical charts, and The Immortal Memory was broadcast several times on BBC Radio 3 and Classic FM.

 In addition to maintaining his presence in the world of art music, Thomas is also an active singer-songwriter and has performed in the United States, Scotland, Wales, and Belgium.
-He was a featured vocalist on the 2013 album Big North by Chicago based guitarist and songwriter John Berry.
+He was a featured vocalist on the 2013 album Big North by Illinois-based guitarist and songwriter John Berry.